tlienart/SimonCoste.github.io/posts/parapine.md

 +++
-titlepost = "The point of view of Professor Parapine" date = "November 2022" abstract = "An interesting vision of science from one century ago."
+titlepost = "The point of view of Professor Parapine" date = "November 2022" abstract = "An interesting vision of Science from one century ago. "
 +++